Simon Cowell: Personal life

 In 2019, Cowell became a vegan after doctors advised him to change his diet for health reasons.
 He was also named one of the wealthiest people in the UK by the Sunday Times Rich List, Cowell was worth £385 million in 2019.

 In 2020, Cowell announced he would be writing a seven-book series titled Wishfits with his son.
 The series was scheduled to launch in 2023.
 On 8 August 2020, Cowell broke his back after he fell off his new electric motorcycle, which many press sources confused with an electric bike.
 The incident occurred while he was testing it at his home in Malibu, California.
 Cowell was taken to the hospital, where he underwent back surgery overnight.
 After the accident, he began eating animal-based food again in order to "rebuild his strength".
+As a result of the accident, Cowell was unable to judge the live shows in the fifteenth season of America's Got Talent; Kelly Clarkson and Kenan Thompson filled in as guest judges for the first two live shows, and his slot would be unfilled for the remainder of the season.

-Cowell suffers from depression.
+Cowell has depression.
 He has taken regular therapy sessions to combat the symptoms of the illness.
+Cowell revealed he gets migraines after long days working under studio lights, so he wears red tinted glasses to counteract the effect during filming.